I love peonies. Any sort of peony. Here is a 101 guide to types of peonies I grow in the garden.

 As the name would suggest, these are taller, and retain a stem in winter.
 Their foliage is even more exotic than their herbaceous cousins, like someone has folded up each leaf, gone a little bit crazy with the scissors, then shaken them out with a flourish, to reveal their shaggy fans.
 The flowers of tree peonies have a lighter, more zingy and tropical feel, with a wider colour range.
 If herbaceous peonies are housewives in chiffon nighties, then tree peonies are power-dressing sisters doing it for themselves.
 No support is needed.

 Intersectional peonies, also known as Itoh peonies, are a cross between the two.
 They are bushy like a shrub, but have the laser-cut foliage and startling flowers of tree peonies.
 They come in bright and light shades, often with a deeply contrasting corona around the centre of the bloom.
-These peonies also support themselves.
-They can be anything they want to be.
-They are gender-neutral.

 ‘Garden Treasure’ is my first yellow peony.
 It has soft yellow petals, golden yellow stamens, with a corona of marmalade orange and fresh green carpels.
 The green carpels really make this one.
 There is something prehistoric and savage about their ripe succulence.
 I planted this late, in February, and it doesn’t have any flowerbuds on this year, so I will have to be patient.